 Changes to past payments

 So you’ve read our best practices for running payroll and realize that you need to make some changes?
 Fear not.
-If you’ve incorrectly classified a payment or need to make changes to a payment that has already been made to an employee, you can make changes for a fee of $100.
+If you’ve incorrectly classified a payment or need to make changes to a payment that has already been made to an employee, we can help you make changes.

 All you need to do is let us know the employee or contractor name, payment type, and date of payment.
-Please contact your Account Manager or email email@example.com within the quarter that the payment was made and before the adjustment deadline.
+Please contact your Customer Success Manager or email email@example.com within the quarter that the payment was made and before the adjustment deadline.